-- We provide a handy resource that details the most prevalent applications of ChatGPT in education.
-This reference could be instrumental in developing AI-powered educational technologies that cater to the diverse needs of various learning contexts. - To the best of our knowledge, our study is the first large-scale qualitative investigation based on actual user feedback that explores the viewpoints of early adopters of ChatGPT in the educational context.
-By illuminating the diverse array of perspectives held by early adopters in the education sector, we provide a nuanced understanding of the positive and negative perceptions surrounding ChatGPT. - The findings from our investigation reveal that ChatGPT is not designed to supplant the roles of teachers; instead, it aims to function as an auxiliary tool that assists them in elevating the quality of education.
-The support from educators is crucial for contextualizing and authenticating the content produced by ChatGPT. - This research uses crowd-sourced knowledge of early adopters to provide recommendations for educators and learners. - Finally, the thematic analysis presented in our study can provide valuable insights for the development of future surveys, interviews, and other research methods (e.g., controlled experiments) that seek to comprehend the varied and extensive perspectives and experiences of diverse stakeholders in adopting ChatGPT in education.
+- We have developed a comprehensive resource that catalogues the most common applications of ChatGPT within educational environments.
+This could play a crucial role in shaping future AI-enabled educational technologies to meet the unique needs of various learning scenarios. - To the best of our knowledge, our study is the first large-scale qualitative investigation based on actual user feedback that explores the viewpoints of early adopters of ChatGPT in the educational context.
+By illuminating the diverse array of perspectives held by early adopters in the education sector, we provide a nuanced understanding of the positive and negative perceptions surrounding ChatGPT. - The findings from our investigation reveal that ChatGPT is not designed to supplant the roles of teachers; instead, it is supposed to function as an auxiliary tool that assists them in elevating the quality of education.
+The support from educators is crucial for contextualizing and authenticating the content produced by ChatGPT. - This research uses crowd-sourced knowledge of early adopters to provide recommendations for educators and learners.

+• Finally, the thematic analysis presented in our study can provide valuable insights for the development of future surveys, interviews, and other research methods (e.g., controlled experiments) that seek to comprehend the varied and extensive perspectives and experiences of diverse stakeholders in adopting ChatGPT in education.